 Even if you venture away from the main hotspots, Aruba still has plenty of exciting and unique culinary options.
 For instance, in Oranjestad, the capital city of Aruba, Yemanja Woodfire Grill serves international cuisine that delights the senses with thoughtful preparation from Chef Joyce de Cuba and her staff.

 If you explore San Nicolas, also known as Aruba’s “Sunrise City,” you can find charming eateries such as the Kulture Cafe.
-This cafe is located in a monument and museum that provides an opportunity for conversations over a cup of coffee.
+This cafe is located in a monument and museum and offers a place to talk over a cup of coffee.